The Best Homemade mayonnaise

 This emulsion of eggs, oil and mustard is a base for lots of other cold sauces such as tartare and cocktail sauce.

-Some say that fresh mayonnaise keeps up to 2 weeks in the fridge but we recommend you to make it in small badges and use it within a few days.
+Some say that fresh mayonnaise keeps up to 2 weeks in the fridge but we recommend you to make it in small badges, store it in an airtight container, and use it within a few days.

 - 1 tbsp Dijon mustard

 - 2 pieces egg yolks

 - 1 tbsp vinegar or lemon juice

 - Whisk the mustard and egg yolk together, add the vinegar.

 - Keep on whisking to make the mayonnaise thick.